zzj8222090/Data-Insight-Coding-Challenge/README.md

 - I did't put test datasets inside input folder because I didn't want to push large files to github.
 - To run, just put the h1b_input.csv(or whatever anything else) file into input folder and run the run.sh.
+- The test on the provided website has been passed.
-- I have tested the results with the output by pandas, which turned out to be the same.
-The code I used was,
+- The results have been tested with the output by pandas, which turned out to be the same.
+The code that was used:
 ```python
 f.loc[f['STATUS']=='CERTIFIED'].groupby('LCA_CASE_WORKLOC1_STATE',as_index=False).count().sort_values('STATUS',ascending=False)['STATUS'][0:10]
 ```